trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 To obtain unstructured curvilinear quadrilateral meshes in the format required by Trixi we use the [*High-Order Hex-Quad (HOHQ) Mesh*](https://github.com/trixi-framework/HOHQMesh) generator created and developed by David Kopriva.
-HOHQMesh is a mesh generator specifically desgined for spectral element methods where elements can be larger (due to the high accuracy of the spatial approximation) and provides high-order boundary curve information (needed to accuracte set boundary conditions).
+HOHQMesh is a mesh generator specifically designed for spectral element methods where elements can be larger (due to the high accuracy of the spatial approximation) and provides high-order boundary curve information (needed to accurate set boundary conditions).
 For more information about the design and features of HOQHMesh you can refer to its [official documentation](https://trixi-framework.github.io/HOHQMesh/).